Want to learn how to be confident? Then this article is for you.

 4. They Aren’t Afraid to Ask for Help

 Some people see asking for help as a sign of weakness.
 Confident people don’t have the same rationale.

 In fact, they think it makes sense to ask for help.
 And they don’t feel judged for doing so.

 Ask yourself this question.
 The last time someone asked you for help, was your immediate reaction wanting to help them?
 Or did you think they were weak or useless?
 I guess the first option matches your answer.

 And I believe that proves the point.

-In it, the author points out that another reason confident people are not afraid to ask for help is that they see it as an opportunity.
+Confident people are not afraid to ask for help because they see it as an opportunity.
 An opportunity to learn from someone else and gain new skills.

 People who lack confidence are more reluctant to ask for help.
 They worry it will make them look incompetent, useless, or just plain stupid.

 An example of this trait of confident people is Marco, one of the best managers I have ever known.